 Looking for a unique and thoughtful Mother’s Day gift?
 Look no further than these luxurious homemade bath fizzies infused with rose absolute and a blend of skin nourishing essential oils.
 Not only do these DIY essential oil bath bombs add a touch of relaxation to any bath, but they also make for a thoughtful and personalized present that any mother is sure to love.
 In this post, I’ll guide you through the simple steps to creating your own rose-scented bath treats using natural ingredients.
 You’ll then be able to adapt this recipe to formulate your own skin care products using your favorite eo blends.

 Now that it’s May, hopefully we can move on from the “April showers” part of bringing those May flowers.
 The humidity and rain has been a constant here in Southwestern Virginia.
 So much, in fact, we often get more rain in a calendar year than Seattle.
 (I somehow think Seattle got a bad rap on that rain thing.)
 Anyhow, fingers crossed for sunny days ahead, because this rose essential oil bath bomb recipe makes an excellent DIY gift for Mother’s Day.

-I chose to scent my essential oil bath bombs with a rose essential oil blend.
-Paired with the natural chocolate fragrance of roasted cocoa butter, these essential oils bath bombs offer the perfect combination for Mother’s Day – chocolate and roses.
-Made with natural rose essential oil, this essential oil bath bomb is the perfect bath time treat to help Mom unwind and relieve stress.
+I chose to scent my fragrant, homemade bath bombs with a rose essential oil blend consisting of rose absolute, frankincense, amyris and juniper berry.
+Paired with the natural chocolate fragrance of roasted cocoa butter, these essential oils bath bombs offer the perfect gift combination for Mother’s Day — a mix of chocolate and roses!
+Scented using a natural fragrance blend you can make yourself, these essential oil bath bombs are the perfect bath time treat to help Mom unwind and relieve stress.